We look after your interests

 .

 Las comparaciones entre la economía norteamericana y el babel europeo eran odiosas.
 Y los tipos del norte, germánicos y escandinavos, con sus economías fuertes y saneadas no podían ni querían soportar el riesgo de una inflación descontrolada.
-Sus empresas multinacionales habían soportado admirablemente un Euro caro (que no fuerte), pero con la devaluación de la moneda única potenciada por unos tipos negativos, la inflación amenazaba ya muy seriamente la decisión del BCE de mantener la represión financiera bajo cero.
+Sus empresas multinacionales habían soportado admirablemente un Euro caro (que no fuerte), pero con la devaluación de la moneda única potenciada por unos tipos negativos, la inflación amenazaba ya muy seriamente la decisión del BCE de mantener la financial repression bajo cero.

 .